lorangpi/lorangpi/README.md

-### Hi there 👋

-My name is Pierrick, I am a robot teacher!
+Hi, my name is Pierrick, I am a robot teacher!

-- 🔭 I’m currently working on Hybrid Planning and Learning Techniques for agents to accomodate open-world scenarios.
-- 👯 I’m always eager to collaborate with peers on similar research topics.
-- 📫 How to reach me: via email (pierrick.lorang@gmail.com / pierrick.lorang@tufts.edu)
+I’m currently working on Hybrid Planning and Learning Techniques for agents to accomodate open-world scenarios.
+I’m always eager to collaborate with peers on similar research topics.
+Reach me via email (pierrick.lorang@gmail.com / pierrick.lorang@tufts.edu)
-- 😄 Pronouns: he/him

 <!--
 **lorangpi/lorangpi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.